eclipse-sdv-blueprints/fleet-management/README.md

 Data originates from the vehicle's sensors which are represented by a CSV file that is being played back by the [Eclipse Kuksa&trade; CSV Provider](https://github.com/eclipse-kuksa/kuksa-csv-provider).
 The *CSV Provider* publishes the data to the [Kuksa Databroker](https://github.com/eclipse-kuksa/kuksa-databroker).
-The *FMS Forwarder* reads the signal values from the Databroker and sends them to the *FMS Consumer* in the back end using uProtocol _Notifications_.
+The *FMS Forwarder* reads the signal values from the Databroker and sends them to the *FMS Consumer* in the back end.
 The FMS Consumer then writes the measurements to an *InfluxDB* from where it can be visualized in a web browser by means of a *Grafana* dashboard.
 Alternatively, the measurements can be retrieved by a Fleet Management application via the *FMS Server's* (HTTP based) rFMS API.

+Both the FMS Forwarder and Consumer are implemened as uProtocol entities (_uEntity_).
+This allows the FMS Forwarder to send its data to the Consumer by means of a uProtocol _Notification_.
+The concrete transport protocol being used to transmit the message on the wire is a matter of configuration and has no impact on the implementation of the business logic itself.

 # Quick Start